 Any type of potatoes are great to have on hand!
 Bake a potato or dice and fry them up crispy.
 Eat for breakfast, lunch or dinner!

 Tip 4 will definitely help you out for a quick and easy meal when you forgot about dinner or forgot to thaw your meat.

 4. Keep the fridge stocked with easy sides.

 I always have rice in the fridge, cooked and ready to go.
 I can make the quickest lunches and dinners with rice, and they are filling and delicious.
 Someone gave me a rice cooker that I did not use for a long time, in fact, I almost donated it, but one day I decided I would give it a try.
 I was always starting a new batch of rice on the stove but now I start a new batch in the cooker, leave it and forget it...perfect rice every time.
 All I have to do is dump into my container and refrigerate.
 I have made it a habit that every time I run out of rice I grab my rice cooker and put some on, so fulfilling!

-Boil or steam carrots and add butter, shred carrots in stir fry (I just take of the top layer with the peeler and then peel the rest of the carrot right over what I am cooking on the stove.
+A vegetable that I stock and are long lasting in the fridge are carrots.
+In no time at all I can boil or steam them and add butter, or shred carrots in stir fry.
+I just take the top layer off with the peeler and then peel the rest of the carrot right over what I am cooking on the stove.

 5. Stock your staples.

 Know the things that you eat all the time and stock them.
 I always have chicken and beef.
 Potatoes, rice and noodles.
 Tortillas and english muffins.
 Carrots, brussel sprouts and strawberries.
 Eggs, milk, bacon or sausage.
 Spaghetti, barbecue and tikka masala sauce.
 Canned black beans, corn and kidney beans.
 I try to eat fresh but canned are so great to have on hand in a pinch, just rinse first!
 And of course dark chocolate.